kavli-ntnu/dj-docs/docs/imaging/how-to-add-sessions.rst

     - **Animal ID in mLIMS:** the animal ID of your furry collaborator as registered in mLIMS.

     - **Suite2P python options:** this selection determines how Suite2p, which is incorporated into the pipeline, analyses your data.
-You can [make your own set of options](https://moser-pipelines.readthedocs.io/en/latest/imaging/basics.html#create-a-new-suite2p-options-file-for-your-data) that work best with your data, but for now just choose an existing one and see how that works first.
+You can :ref:`make your own set of options` that work best with your data, but for now just choose an existing one and see how that works first.

     - **Session Note:** optional, add any additional notes relevant to the session